ekobsd/msexcel/notes.md

 > Note: In this tutorial I will be using Ms Windows Keyboard layout

-## Keyboard Shortcuts -- Navigations and Selection
+## Keyboard Shortcuts -- Navigation and Selection

 | Shortcut        | Description                |
 | --------------- | -------------------------- |